-In this course real business experience is gained through applied learning, enhanced by realistic business simulations, internships, internal and external projects, and extra-curricular activities.
+This theme aims to lend real business experience through applied learning, enhanced by realistic business simulations, internships, internal and external projects, and extra-curricular activities.

 - Creativity and enterprise

-Creative thinking is embedded throughout MBA Finance with the use of case studies and simulations to assist you in understanding the impact of knowledge and academic theory in a real world context.
+Creative thinking is embedded throughout MBA Finance with case studies and simulations to assist you in understanding the impact of knowledge and academic theory in a real-world context.

 - Intercultural and international engagement

-The course provides a framework within which you can develop an analytical understanding of global business in the context of an increasingly changing environment, through the critical analysis and evaluation of new concepts and managerial practices in addressing today’s macro and micro business environment.
+The theme aims to provide a framework within which you can develop an analytical understanding of global business in the context of an increasingly changing environment through the critical analysis and evaluation of new concepts and managerial practices in addressing today’s macro and micro business environment.

 - Community contribution and responsibility

-Ethical standards and contribution to society are essential to the academic and professional business community and highly promoted by the accrediting professional body Chartered Management Institute (CMI).
+Ethical standards and contribution to society are essential to the academic and professional business community and highly promoted by the accrediting professional body CMI.